Archetypal branding provides a powerful framework for understanding people’s motivations and behaviours.

 How to find your brand’s archetype:

-Find your brand’s archetype and define your marketing strategy by comparing the descriptions beneath with what your company has to offer or what you promise your customers.
+Find your brand’s archetype and define your marketing strategy by comparing the descriptions beneath with what your company has to offer or your company’s promise.

 B. Social belonging, connection, community